 Bureau of Land Management, Alaska.

 From Fairbanks, drive north 11 miles on the Steese Highway (#6) to Fox.
 Continue on the Elliott Highway (#12).
 The Dalton Highway (#11) begins at Elliott Highway milepost 73.
-Atigun Pass is approximately 8 hours straight driving time from Fairbanks.
+Atigun Pass is at milepost 244, approximately 8 hours straight driving time from Fairbanks.